AIO1/ECSPrimengTable/README.md

 - **List**
   - If not setup as a predefined filter, it will work as the text filter.

+For the `date` data type, filters consider only the date portion and ignore the time.
+For example, if the user applies the filter **Date is** with the value `23-Sep-2024`, all records with a date between `23-Sep-2024 00:00:00` and `23-Sep-2024 23:59:59` will be returned.

+Timezone conversion is automatically handled by the table.
+For instance, if the table is configured to use GMT+02:00 and a user applies the filter `23-Sep-2024`, the query will correctly filter records between `23-Sep-2024 02:00:00 UTC` and `24-Sep-2024 01:59:59 UTC`.

 In the **top-left corner of the table**, there is a button to **clear all active filters**.
 This button is enabled only when at least one filter has been applied by the user.

 <p align="center">